duyp/android-utils/README.md

 Android-Utils
 ========

-Combination of common Android Utils can be used in almost android projects
+Common Android Utils can be used in almost android projects.

+For documentation, please see source code 's comments.

 Download
 --------